syncfusion-content/javascript-docs/js/api/ejRibbon.md

-To specify the width of ribbon backstage page.
+Specifies the width of ribbon backstage page.